-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 Host templates let you designate a set of role groups that can be applied in a single operation to a host or a set of hosts.
 This significantly simplifies the process of configuring new hosts when you need to expand your cluster.